dougbutner/web-4/README.md

 ## Geographic Stratification

 For the purpose of any geo-social system, geographic barriers must be defined, but do not need to operate in traditional ways.
 Traditionally, it's the location within a certain area, such as a place of residence, that is of importance.
-When building a geo-social system, a person may be able to de
+When building a geo-social system, it's only necessary that each participant has declared the smallest (!!!) level of geographic stratification defined, from which the rest can be extrapolated.

 GeoSocial Layers